 - The serial number that allows you to identify the production “lot” of the helmet, along with the month and year it was made.

 Your best bet is to buy from trusted sources.
 This can include big box stores where you can actually hold and inspect the product.
 Your local bike shop will almost certainly be selling certified bike helmets.
-Do some research and buy a product that you know will keep you and your family safe.
+Do some research and buy a product that you know will keep you and your family safe from a bicycle accident.